Want to know the answers? Just move the cursor over the question

-Anyone - Spanish or foreign, resident or non-resident - who makes his / her material using his / her own labour plus that of an assistant / compañero / member of the family,
+Anyone - Spanish or foreign, resident or non-resident - who makes his / her material using his / her own labour plus that of an assistant / compañero / member of the family, whose work is of reasonable quality and who is prepared to further the general aims of Amata in a supportive and friendly manner.

 2. What papers are necessary?

 Spanish law insists that you have all requisite papers if you wish to engage in any economic activity.
-However, Amata is not interested in papers as such in general and in
+However, Amata is not interested in papers as such in general and in particular does not regard a "tarjeta de artesanía" as proof of competence.
+The quality is in the work and not in the paper.

 3. Must it all be made by hand?